willsigmon/HTI-BRIDGE/README.md

 HTI_SAM_AGENCY="DEPT OF DEFENSE"
 ```

+### Optional authentication toggle

+Set `HTI_REQUIRE_AUTH=true` to force callers to include a trusted `x-user-id` header before any CRM payload is returned.
+Pair it with `HTI_AUTH_URL=https://sso.example.com/login` so the dashboard banner can direct users to the appropriate sign-in flow.
+Leave the flag unset (default) for demo or offline use.

 ### 2. Serve the frontend

 Any static server will work.
 The UI auto-detects `/api`; override with `localStorage.setItem('hti-api-base', 'https://api.example.com')` if hosting separately.